- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 What I was sure were abandoned and no-longer-functioning mosques hauntingly played the adhan on loudspeaker into nothingness; just into the abyss of vast deserted land.

-As with any fully functioning village, the island was once home with schools, mosques for worship, a police station and the famous National Bank of Kuwait building that has become intrinsically symbolic to the island.
+As with any well-equipped village, the island was once home with schools, mosques for worship, a police station and the famous National Bank of Kuwait building that has become intrinsically symbolic to the island.
 The bank building is a true fortification, as the bombardment it has suffered is nothing short of cataclysmic.
 That’s the sort of bank I’d like to keep my hard-earned savings in.
 The vault today is of course empty, alas (I checked).

 While exploring the school classrooms, I came across many scattered children’s books left behind.
 Being the overly sentimental sort I am, and I adopted one Lady & the Tramp book written in Arabic as a keepsake (unfortunately it was not possible to do the same in Chernobyl for obvious reasons).